scms-lzy/scms-lzy.github.io/_teaching/algebra-3.md

 ---
-title: "Stanford"
+title: "Algebra III"
 collection: teaching
 type: "Courses"
-permalink: /teaching/2015-spring-teaching-1
+permalink: /teaching/algebra-3
-venue: "Stanford University, Math Department"
+venue: "SCMS"
-date: 2015-01-01
+date: 2023-02-15
-location: "Palo Alto, U.S."
+location: "Fudan University"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.